Research

 Grammar and processing of quantification and measurement

 Languages have a variety of ways of quantifying over and measuring objects, including quantificational noun phrases like every student and measurement structures like three feet of rope.
-In addition to theoretical work on the grammar of quantification (Pasternak 2020) and measurement (Pasternak 2016, 2018a, 2019a,b; Pasternak & Sauerland in revision), I am also engaged in computational research on the processing of ambiguous quantificational structures (Pasternak & Graf 2021).
+In addition to theoretical work on the grammar of quantification (Pasternak 2020) and measurement (Pasternak 2016, 2018a, 2019a,b, 2022; Pasternak & Sauerland to appear), I am also engaged in computational research on the processing of ambiguous quantificational structures (Pasternak & Graf 2021).

 Relevant publications and manuscripts: